 1. Tragic irony

 This is a very common and effective literary device in many classic tragedies; Shakespeare was a big fan of using tragic irony in many of his plays.
 One famous example comes at the end of Romeo and Juliet, when poor Romeo believes that his girlfriend is dead.
-The audience already knows that Juliet, having taken a sleeping potion, is only faking.
-Carrying this knowledge with them as they watch the lovers hurtle towards their inevitable, heartbreaking conclusion makes this story even more powerful.
+The audience understands that Juliet, having taken a sleeping potion, is only faking.

 Another example of tragic irony is in the famous fairy tale “Red Riding Hood,” when our red-capped heroine goes to meet her grandmother, oblivious of any danger.
 The reader knows that the “grandmother” is actually a vicious, hungry wolf waiting to devour the girl, red hood and all.
 Much like curling up with a classic horror movie, the reader can only watch as the protagonist comes closer and closer to her doom.
-This type of irony makes the story powerful, heartbreaking, and deliciously cathartic.

 2. Comic irony

-Comic irony uses the same structure as dramatic irony, only in this case it’s used to make readers laugh.
-Just like with tragic irony, this relies on allowing the reader to know more than the character.
 For example, a newly single man might spend hours getting ready for a blind date only to discover that he’s been set up with his former girlfriend.
 If the reader knows that both parties are unaware of what’s waiting for them, it makes for an even more satisfying conclusion when the two unwitting former lovers finally meet.

-TV sitcoms love to use comic irony.
+TV sitcoms love to use comedic irony.
 In this medium, the audience will often watch as the show’s characters stumble through the plot making the wrong choices.
 For example, in the TV series Friends, one pivotal episode shows a main character accepting a sudden marriage proposal from another—even though the audience knows the proposal was made unintentionally.
-By letting the audience in on the secret, it gives the show an endearing slapstick quality and makes the viewer feel like they’re a part of the story.

 3. Situational irony

 Situational irony is when a story shows us the opposite of what we expect.
 This might be something like an American character ordering “shop local” buttons from a factory in China, or someone loudly championing the ethics of a vegan diet while wearing a leather jacket.
-When most people think about ironic moments in their own lives, they’re probably thinking of situational irony.
-It’s also one of the building blocks of the twist ending, which we’ll look at in more detail below.

 The author O. Henry was a master of using situational irony.
 In his short story “The Ransom of Red Chief,” two desperate men decide to get rich quick by kidnapping a child and holding him for ransom.
 However, the child in question turns out to be a horrendous burden and, after some negotiating, the men end up paying the parents to take him off their hands.
 This ironic twist is a complete reversal from the expectation that was set up at the beginning.